drghirlanda/alex/Docs/AlexManual.md

     alex -v <path to folder>

 The folder is expected to have Design and Materials subfolders with appropriate files.
-A Data subfolder will be created if not present.
+Data and Logs subfolders will be created if not present.

 Alex has been designed so that multiple instances of an experiment can be run simultaneously.
 This feature is useful when the experiment